mwasee3/MusicJukebox/README.md

 # Team members and tasks
 This is a general breakdown but most of the tasks were done by everyone

-Afnan Waseem - frontend, data structure

-Naman Jain - API and testing
+Afnan Waseem - frontend, backend, Docker and Hosting Naman Jain - API and testing
 Yash Mude - SQLite, backend

 # Mission and Goal